bgamari/build-env/readme.md

 - **fetch:** `build-env` calls `cabal get` on each package in the build plan.
   **Required executables:** `cabal`.
-- **build:** `build-env` builds the dependencies by compiling their `Setup` scripts, and calling `Setup configure`, `Setup build`, `Setup haddock` (optional), `Setup copy`, and, for libraries, `Setup register` and `ghc-pkg register`.
+- **build:** `build-env` builds the dependencies by compiling their `Setup` scripts and calling `Setup configure`, `Setup build`, `Setup haddock` (optional), `Setup copy`, and, for libraries, `Setup register` and `ghc-pkg register`.
   **Required executables:** `ghc`, `ghc-pkg`.

-Note that, when building packages, `build-env` passes the following arguments to the `Setup` script:
+Note that, when building packages, `build-env` passes the following information when running the `Setup` script:

   - `with-compiler`, `prefix` and `destdir` options supplied by the user,
   - the default `datadir` option,